-I stepped off our coach bus unsure of what to expect out of our first stop in County Donegal along the Wild Atlantic Way, a coastal route of about 2,500 kilometers stretching from southern County Cork to the northwestern corner of Ireland.
+I stepped off our coach bus unsure of what to expect out of our first stop in County Donegal along the Wild Atlantic Way – Irelands most famous Road Trip: 2,500 kilometers stretching from southern County Cork to the northwestern corner of Ireland.
 The weather was noticeably cooler than the hot September afternoons I had been experiencing back in Cleveland.
 Here, the winds were strong and the air as fresh as one would expect of a rural setting.
 Jackets were a necessity despite the strong sun beaming over the horizon.

 To begin our journey, I approached the stone fort known as the Grianan of Aileach.
 I noticed first and foremost its strategic positioning at the top of a hill with a panoramic view that reached out to the Northern Ireland border to the east and the Lough Swilly to the west.
 Ruins of this circular stone fort still stand, its place in history a mixture of history and legend.
 Some put its creation in the 7th or 8th Century and its destruction around the beginning of the 12th Century, possibly at the hands of invading Normans.